Image as First-Order Norm+Linear Autoregression: Unveiling Mathematical Invariance: Introduction

+{\bf Image reconstruction:} As illustrated in Figure \ref{fig:teaser1}, our approach begins by encoding the input image into a single vector $\bm{q}$ with $C$ channels.
+Subsequently, we generate the feature map $\bm{z}\in \mathbb{R}^{W\times H\times C}$ by placing $\bm{q}$ at the center of the feature map, i.e., $\bm{z}(\frac{W}{2}, \frac{H}{2})=\bm{q}$, and then apply FINOLA to complete the feature map.
+Finally, we reconstruct the image to its original resolution using a decoder comprising upsampling and 3$\times$3 convolutional layers.
+It's noteworthy that FINOLA can generate feature maps at various scales, ranging from 8$\times$8 to 256$\times$256 for an input image size of 256$\times$256.
+In the most extreme case, where the feature map matches the resolution of the original image, the decoder only includes three 3$\times$3 convolutional layers, highlighting FINOLA's effectiveness.

-FINOLA is not only beneficial for image compression and reconstruction but also holds potential for self-supervised pre-training.
-In this study, we propose a novel approach for masked image modeling, utilizing a single unmasked quadrant block and employing FINOLA (or two PDEs) to predict the masked region (see \Cref{fig:teaser2}).
-This approach is suitable for lightweight networks (like Mobile-Former \cite{MobileFormer-2022-cvpr} with 5.8M parameters and 285M FLOPs) and yields a highly capable encoder that can be shared for both image classification and object detection, eliminating the need for fine-tuning.
+{\bf Self-supervised pre-training:} FINOLA demonstrates potential for self-supervised pre-training.
+By employing a straightforward masked prediction task—in which a single unmasked quadrant block is encoded, and FINOLA is utilized to predict the masked region (as depicted in Figure \ref{fig:teaser2})—our method achieves performance on par with established techniques (\cite{MaskedAutoencoders2021, xie2021simmim}) in self-supervised learning.
+Additionally, masked FINOLA is well-suited for lightweight networks like Mobile-Former \cite{MobileFormer-2022-cvpr}, featuring 5.8M parameters and 285M FLOPs.
+It yields a highly capable encoder that can be shared for both image classification and object detection, eliminating the need for fine-tuning.

-After comparing FINOLA and masked FINOLA, we discovered that introducing masked prediction sacrifices restoration accuracy in favor of gaining semantic representation, leading to notable improvements in both linear probing and fine-tuning on ImageNet classification.
-Additionally, masked FINOLA demonstrates a significant increase in Gaussian curvature on the surfaces of critical features, indicating a greater curvature of the latent space for capturing semantics.
+Comparing FINOLA and masked FINOLA, we observed that introducing masked prediction sacrifices restoration accuracy in favor of gaining semantic representation.
+This leads to notable improvements in both linear probing and fine-tuning for ImageNet classification.
+Additionally, masked FINOLA exhibits a significant increase in Gaussian curvature on the surfaces of critical features, indicating a greater curvature of the latent space for capturing semantics.

-It is important to note that our work does not strive for state-of-the-art performance.
-Instead, our objective is to highlight the significance of the first-order norm+linear autoregressive (FINOLA) property, represented as partial differential equations (PDEs), in images.
-This property is useful for various tasks like image compression, reconstruction, and self-supervised representation learning.
+It's important to emphasize that our work does not aim to achieve state-of-the-art performance.
+Instead, our objective is to spotlight FINOLA as a mathematical property inherent in images, represented through partial differential equations (PDEs).
+We hope this contribution cultivate a deeper comprehension of images within the research community.